Prajwal-r-7/coached_projects/ngspice-projects/2_inverter/README.md

 The inverter.sp file contains two main simulation approaches:
 1. **Transient Analysis**: Uncomment `.tran 1m 100m` to observe the time-domain behavior
 2. **DC Analysis**: Using `.dc Vgate 0 1 1m` to sweep the input voltage and generate the VTC

-## 🔑 Importance of Inverter Analysis

-Analyzing the inverter is fundamental for digital IC design because:

-1. **🔍 Digital Performance**: The inverter's switching characteristics determine the maximum operating frequency of digital circuits.

-2. **⚡ Power Consumption**: Understanding the current draw during static and dynamic operation helps optimize power usage.

-3. **📊 Noise Margins**: The VTC helps determine how resistant the circuit is to noise.

-4. **⚖️ Transistor Sizing**: Proper PMOS/NMOS sizing ensures balanced rising and falling edge times.

-5. **🌡️ Process Variation Analysis**: Simulations help understand how manufacturing variations affect performance.

 ## 🚀 How to Run the Simulation